trading-strategies | 08-10-25

 Step 7: Go Live with Small Size

-Once you’ve shown consistency in a simulated environment, start live trading with the smallest contract size available — often one micro contract.
+Once you’ve shown consistency in a simulated environment, start live trading with the smallest contract size available — often one micro futures contract.
 The goal is not to chase large profits but to build experience managing real money and emotions.

 Gradually scale your size only after demonstrating consistency over weeks or months, not after a single winning streak.